paysera/app-engineering-blog/content/posts/2019-03-13--customizing-gatsby/index.md

 It provides a nice design, quite a few features, including our needed features –  a blog with several static pages in the menu.

-If the template has all features you need, it's usually enough to customise some JSON files, find and replace some texts in the templates (no extra knowledge is needed) and provide content in markdown.
+If the template has all features you need, it's usually enough to customize some JSON files, find and replace some texts in the templates (no extra knowledge is needed) and provide content in markdown.

 In cases where you want to extend the functionality, you'll need to change the React components (templates), tweak